PEORIA BANKRUPTCY LAWYERS

 Usually you will only need to attend one hearing, a meeting with a court-appointed trustee who will audit your case.
 Our legal expertise will ensure the best outcome for your bankruptcy filing, and our compassionate team will ensure you understand all aspects of the process.

-At Smith & Weer, bankruptcy lawyers Peoria IL rely on, we offer free consultations on Chapter 7 and 11 bankruptcy.
+At Smith & Weer, Bankruptcy Attorney in Peoria, Illinois, we offer free consultations on Chapter 7 and 11 bankruptcy.
 At no charge to you, we’ll provide you with:

 - Analysis of Your Financial Situation